rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 For example, in the product title you can add brand name to attract your targeted audience.
 This feature removes the hassle of manually doing it.

 By combining different attributes, you can create more descriptive and keyword-rich product titles, which can help your products rank higher in search engines and attract more organic traffic to your sites.

+==ACF Support==
+Get [Advanced Custom Fields (ACF)](https://wordpress.org/plugins/advanced-custom-fields/) plugin's custom fields support in Product Feed Manager For WooCommerce.

+You can not only generate feeds but also fetch custom images using ACF to your product feed easily without any hassle.

+==Localization & RTL Support==

+*Right-to-left (RTL) Language Support*

+We have added support for right-to-left languages like Arabic and Hebrew.
+The user interface will automatically adjust for RTL languages.

+*Localization Support*

+All PHP code, JavaScript, and static content are now translatable, allowing for better localization and language support across the platform.

+== Compatibility with the brand-new Dynamic Discount == Take advantage of the new [Dynamic Discount For WooCommerce](https://rextheme.com/dynamic-discount-for-woocommerce/) plugin seamlessly within our product feed management.

 == Free Features ==